costoffreedom/costoffreedom-book/book/affordances/queering.md

----
-title: Queering
+# Queering
-categories: book
-author: Natacha Roussel
-authorslug: natacha-roussel
-section: Affordances
-layout: book
-previous: <a href="/book/affordances">AFFORDANCES</a>
-up: <a href="/book">Cost of Freedom</a>
-next: <a href="nomadic-family">Nomadic Family</a>
----

-From 23 to 24 May, [femhack][0] organized an international hackathon in the loving memory of Sabeen Mahmud, getting together amongst a large number of feminist hackerspaces locally and around the world.
+<p>From 23 to 24 May, [femhack][0] organized an international hackathon
+in the loving memory of Sabeen Mahmud, getting together amongst a large number of feminist hackerspaces locally and around the world.</p>

-Sabeen Mahmud was a Pakistani activist fighting for human rights in Pakistan.
+<p>Sabeen Mahmud was a Pakistani activist fighting for human rights in
+Pakistan.
 She was the co-founder and director of the second floor (T2F), a cafe in Karachi.
 She also had been the president of Karachi's branch of deTiE (The Indus Entrepreneurs), a not-for-profit